spectre-pro/SPECTRE-PRO/README.md

 ## Hello
 You can send the email to me 0spectrep0@gmail.com
-You can know more about at
+And can know more about at
 - [Website](https://spectre-pro.github.io)
 - [YouTube Channel](https://www.youtube.com/@spectre_pro)
 - [BiliBili](https://b23.tv/teXIVBB)